Duol86/FenceOS-Arch-Installation/README.md

 # FenceOS-Arch-Installation
-A repository for the Arch Linux based edition version of FenceOS
+A repository for the installation scripts for FenceOS

 These installation scripts require an internet connection.